In this article, you will learn about how PageFly complies with the EU General Data Protection Regulation (GDPR).

 The EU General Data Protection Regulation (“GDPR”) is a comprehensive data protection law that came into effect on May 25, 2018.
-It replaced existing EU Data Protection law to strengthen the protection of “personal data” and the rights of the individual.
-It’s a single set of rules which governs the processing and monitoring of EU data.
+It replaced the existing EU Data Protection law to strengthen the protection of “personal data” and the rights of the individual.
+It’s a single set of rules which govern the processing and monitoring of EU data.

 Does it affect me?

 Yes, most likely.
 If you are in the EU, you should be aware of this law to better protect your information and data.
 If you hold or process the data of any person in the EU, the GDPR will apply to you, whether you’re based in the EU or not.

 How PageFly prepared for GDPR